-This is probably one of the primary considerations when choosing your perfect sleeping bag.
-Sleeping bags tend to come in 2 specific shapes.
-Both of which have their own unique advantages.
+Sounds straight forward but this is probably one of the primary considerations when choosing your perfect sleeping bag.
+Sleeping bags tend to come in 2 specific shapes, both of which have their own unique advantages.

-Square Sleeping Bags.
-These are often considered the most basic variant of sleeping bag due to them having been on the market the longest.
-They have a few great advantages over other types of sleeping bags though which make them a personal favourite for us.
 With a square sleeping bag, you can easily move around, allowing for a more natural night’s sleep.
 They tend to be a lot less constrictive than other types of bag, and without a hood they also allow you to use a pillow with ease.
-Another fantastic feature is that most square sleeping bags have is that they can be adjoined to one another to create “double” sleeping bags, especially handy if you want your partner to snuggle in with you while camping.
+Another fantastic feature is that most square sleeping bags have is that they can be adjoined to one another to create “double” sleeping bags.

-Mummy Sleeping Bags.
-These have grown massively in popularity since they were first introduced to the market.
-With a tapered bottom and a hood, these sleeping bags are designed to encase your whole body.
-This means that the overall experience is a lot more snug than a square sleeping bag and that warmth is more easily sustained throughout the night as the close fit traps the warm air your body is generating.
+These have grown massively in popularity since they were first introduced into the market.
+With a tapered bottom and a hood, these sleeping bags are designed to encase your whole body which means that the overall experience is a lot more snug than a square sleeping bag and this leads to the warmth being more easily sustained throughout the night as the close fit traps the warm air that your body is generating.